Someone Who Diversifies Investments Is More Likely To

 Potential Drawbacks of Diversification

-While diversification offers numerous benefits, it's important to acknowledge potential drawbacks:
+While diversification offers numerous benefits, it helps to acknowledge potential drawbacks:

 • Potential for Lower Returns: Diversification may limit the potential for exceptionally high returns, as investments are spread across a wider range of assets.